opendaylight/netconf/README.md

   [framing mechanism](https://www.rfc-editor.org/rfc/rfc6242#section-4.1) over both SSH and TLS.
-  An HTTP client does not imply TCP connect, an HTTP server does not imply TCP listen -- we want to include the support call-home, where a network element (a RESTCONF server) is the first one to initiate the contact to its a network controller (a RESTCONF client).
+  An HTTP client does not imply TCP connect, an HTTP server does not imply TCP listen -- we want to include the support call-home, where a network element (a RESTCONF server) is the first one to initiate the contact to a network controller (a RESTCONF client).
 * the two protocol implementations:
   * share the Content layer, centered around YANG Tools' [NormalizedNode](https://www.javadoc.io/doc/org.opendaylight.yangtools/yangtools-docs/latest/org/opendaylight/yangtools/yang/data/api/schema/NormalizedNode.html)